NeuroJSON/jnifti/JNIfTI_specification.md

 of NIfTI datasets and metadata using modern database engines where JSON is used as the underlying data exchange format.
-With the extension of JData annotations, JNIfTI also permits optional hierarchical data storage, image data grouping, data compression, streaming and encryption.
+With the extension of JData annotations, JNIfTI also permits optional hierarchical data storage, image data grouping, various data compression codecs, filters, streaming and encryption.

 ## Table of Content